felixalacampagne/recivaportal/README.md

     curl -v --get "http://portal15.7803986842.com/portal/challenge?serial=0000df34&sp=v257-a-865-a-476"

-Saw this the site talking about decrypting the traffic between the radio and the reciva server
+Saw this on the site talking about decrypting the traffic between the radio and the reciva server

     curl reciva://copper.reciva.com:6000/service-pack/sp255-c-106.bin